xiaoxiae/videos/12-state-space/SCRIPT.md

 ---

 \marginpar{\texttt{AStar}}
-**s1:** Remember that to solve it, we used breadth-first search which uses a queue to process states in the order they were discovered.
+**s1:** Remember that to solve it, we used breadth-first search, which uses a queue to process states in the order they were discovered.
 However, it might be a good idea to first explore (i.e. "prioritize") states that look more promising than others.
-In this maze, for example, states that are closer to the escape (in terms of their $(x, y)$ coordinates) should probably be explored before those that are further because there is a higher chance that they will lead to the escape.
+In this maze, for example, states that are closer to the escape (in terms of their $(x, y)$ coordinates) should probably be explored before those that are further, because there is a higher chance that they will lead to the escape.

-**s2:** This is what the A* algorithm does -- it prioritizes states based on a heuristic function, which is an estimate of how far the state is from the end (in our case, the $(x, y)$ distance).
+**s2:** This is what the A* algorithm does -- it uses a priority queue to prioritize states based on a heuristic function, which is an estimate of how far the state is from the end (in our case, the $(x, y)$ distance).
 I won't go into detail here but if you're interested in an in-depth look at A*, here is a fantastic video from Polylog that you should definitely watch.

 **s3:** Anyway, here is what happens when we use A* for our shortest path problem -- pretty awesome, right?

 \marginpar{\texttt{RobotGraph}}
-**s4:** For completeness, here is what happens when we use it for our Advent of Code problem -- amazing.
+**s4:** Here is what happens when we use it on our robots problem -- only 400 000 states, amazing.

 ---
+Non-uniform edge costs (Dijkstra)
+---

+**d1:** There is one more thing I want to cover before the video ends -- what if distances between the states weren't equal?
+In the problems we've seen, it took exactly step to get from one state to another, but this doesn't need to be the case.
+What if, for example, you had a modified shortest path problem where you're allowed to break the wall, but it takes you 10 steps while regular moves take just 1?

+**d2:** Intuitively, we'd still like to use BFS, but now there is a problem -- the order in which the states are added to the queue no longer corresponds to the distance from the start because getting through the wall takes much longer.
+To fix it, we'll replace the regular queue with a priority queue (similar to A*) to always visit the state that is closest to the start.

+**d3:** We'll implement it using a heap from the `heapq` module, which is a data structure that can quickly return the smallest element -- exactly what we need.
+Besides the state itself, we'll also store its distance from the start so it can always return the smallest one.

+**d4:** The `next_states` function now has to be aware that different neighbouring states might have different distances and so it has to return both the neighbour and the distance to it.
+The distance to the neighbour is the distance from start to the current node, plus the distance from the current node to the neighbour.

+**d5:** Comparing the algorithms side by side, Dijkstra is just a more generalized version of BFS, with the core principle being the same -- get the closest state, add unexplored neighbours, repeat.

+**d6:** Solving our crowded maze problem, here is the shortest path from Theseus' starting position to the escape, breaking 4 walls in total and taking TODO steps.

+**d7:** And, as you might be thinking, since the core principle of BFS and Dijkstra are the same, we can again use A* to prioritize states that are closer to the escape, solving the problem in fewer steps.

+---
 Outro
 ---

-TODO: what to do here
+**out1:** This is the end of the video.
+I hope it gave you the necessary tools for solving state space problems of all shapes and sizes. <!-- fade in frames from each of the problems -->
+If you have an interesting one that you'd like to share or you feel like I missed something, let me know in the comments.

+**out2:** Also, don't forget to check out the guys over at Polylog, since their channel's got some really interesting videos. <!-- fade in polylog logo bellow -->

+**out3:** Thank you for watching!